Pecan Christmas Crack Recipe

 Instructions

 • Meanwhile, using a candy thermometer, melt butter, brown sugar and salt in a small saucepan over medium-high heat.
-Bring to a boil and boil for about 5 to 7 minutes (you want the mixture to reach 275°F to 280°F - I recommend using a candy thermometer for optimal results).
+Bring to a boil and boil for about 5 to 7 minutes.
+You want the mixture to reach 275ยฐF to 280ยฐF.
+I highly recommend using a candy thermometer for optimal results.

 • Immediately remove from heat and stir in vanilla.
 Quickly pour mixture over crackers and spread evenly with a spatula.